 Kep: An Introduction

-‘Kep–sur-Mer’ came to prominence with the French of the early 20th century, before becoming a popular weekend retreat for the Khmer elite in the 50’s.
+‘Kep–sur-Mer’ came to prominence as a colonial retreat for the French in the early 20th century, before becoming a popular weekend getaway for the Khmer elite in the '50’s.
 Tragically the town suffered more than much of Cambodia during the 1970’s, witnessing some of the most ferocious fighting between Khmer Rouge and the forces loyal to the government.

 The city lay all but deserted for the following few decades before intuitive expats began to rebuild and remodel the town into the Kep you see today.
 Whilst relatively few of the villas have been restored to their original grandeur, with scores of walls throughout the town daubed with painted telephone numbers and values, Kep has undoubtedly started to regain some of its original charm and is earmarked as a region for future investment and improvement by the current government.